ShootProof/recruiting-back-end/README.md

 * Include functionality to access and manipulate the data properties of each entity in the model.
 * Expose the relationships among the entities through the use of code.
-* Optionally, include code to illustrate any behaviors you've considered (this may be stubbed code).
-* Optionally, include unit tests for these classes; if included, we should be able to run the tests to see them passing.

-**Extra credit:** Show the use of a third-party dependency integrated and used within your classes.

 *Please note: Making database requests from these classes is not in the scope of this exercise.
 Instead, focus on translating the domain into classes.*

+#### Extra credit

+* Include code to illustrate any behaviors you've considered (this may be stubbed code).
+* Include unit tests for these classes; if included, we should be able to run the tests to see them passing.
+* Show the use of a third-party dependency integrated and used within your classes.

 ### (Optional) Part 3: Hypermedia API design (REST)